itsbjoern/pdf-interpolator/README.md

 - Successful replacements
 - Any encoding issues (if characters in your replacement text are not available in the PDF's fonts)

-## Requirements

-- The spreadsheet must contain at least two columns per sheet (one for finding text, one for replacing)
-- Text matches are case-sensitive
-- Empty cells are skipped

-## Known Limitations

-- Special characters in replacement text must be available in the PDF's fonts
-- Very large PDFs may take longer to process
-- Text spanning multiple lines or text segments may not be replaced

 ## Building from Source